educelab/volume-cartographer/README.md

 - Added a "Recent volpkg" list and menu option to easily reopen one of the last 10 volume packages
 - Added the feature to remove a path from the `volpkg`
 - Use spin boxes for slice numbers (they allow proper min/max value handling and mouse wheel can be used to change the numeric value)
+- Added button to "Evenly Space Points" on the active "Compute" curves in Segmentation Tool mode (handy when during manual curve changes points get too bunched up to work with)
 - Added volume name into volume dropdown
 - Ensured that columns in segment table auto adjust their width (so that segment ID is fully visible)
 - Highlight the toggle button of the currently active tool mode
-- Added a scroll area for the segmentation algorithm parameters, since at least on my screen size, there often was not enough space and all the labels/inputs got visually squished together.
+- Added a scroll area for the segmentation algorithm parameters, since on smaller screen sizes, there often was not enough vertical space and all the labels/inputs got visually squished together.
 - Added tooltips to the color selectors boxes below the segment viewer
+- Added app logo for Linux

 #### User Settings Dialog
 - Added settings dialog (using an INI file `VC.ini`) to make some features configurable by the user